rsunderscore/rsunderscore.github.io/about.md

 ---
 layout: page
 title: About RS_
+description: about page
 ---

-*Why rsunderscore?*  In my youth I was encourage to post in on online forum, but I was reluctant to put my name out there, and I like cheeky jokes, so I devised the shortest username the forum would except, a single underscore.
+**Why rsunderscore?**  In my youth, I was encourage to post in on online forum, but I was reluctant to put my name out there, and I like cheeky jokes, so I devised the shortest username the forum would allow, a single underscore.
 In most contexts this did not show up at all on the forum so the forum moderators were not impressed and asked me to change it.
 So I added my initials in front.
 I attempted to use rs_ as a username on other systems but most do not allow something so short or do not like the underscore character, so I spelled it out when necessary.

-*Why now, why this web page?*  I obtained a Data Science mentor at my current employer who recommended that I increase my online presence to make it easier for employers to learn more about me.
+**Why now, why this web page?**  I obtained a Data Science mentor at my current employer who recommended that I increase my online presence to make it easier for employers to learn more about me.
 Comment on linkedin, put code on github, and write blogs about projects if possible.
 I have a vast library of code but all of it is propriertary to my employers so most of it cannot be shared.
 In an effort to demonstrate some of what I know I'm in the process of devising hobby projects to post to github.
 I attempted to blog about said projects on medium.com but have not been happy with their editor.
 I noticed several packages I use were leveraging gihub.io for their documentation and that research led me here.

 ### on privacy